-International Women’s Day focuses on highlighting accomplishments of women, as well as the challenges that they face.
+International Women’s Day focuses on highlighting the accomplishments of women, as well as the challenges that they face.
 Those challenges aren’t limited to one single day, it’s every day, in both their personal and professional lives.

 BetaKit has collected a variety of articles that we hope can be used to raise awareness and create actionable takeaways.
 The following list is a collection of talking points, educational tools, and support resources.
 Originally compiled in 2020, BetaKit has now updated it with additional talking points and resources.